 Your personal statement is a key part of your UCAS application when you apply to university – this is your chance to show the admissions tutor who you are, what you’re interested in and why you deserve a place on the course you’re applying for.
 You’ve probably already researched how to write a personal statement and you know you need to include your skills, achievements and interests and demonstrate that you have the qualities that the admissions tutor is looking for.
 You’ll also know that admissions tutors like to hear about the work experience you’ve already gained, particularly for courses like Medicine, Nursing and Teacher Training.
 But what if you haven’t had the opportunity to gain any work experience?
-This may be especially relevant to you if you are applying for university during the Covid-19 pandemic, where there are many workplace restrictions in place.

-Here at the University of Sunderland we know it’s not always possible to gain the necessary experience before applying to university.
+Here at the University of Sunderland, we know it’s not always possible to gain the necessary experience before applying to university.
 Read on to hear our tips for how to write a personal statement when you have no work experience:

 1. Demonstrate your passion, motivation and understanding of the course/role you are applying for

-One thing to remember is that the admissions tutor isn’t expecting you to be an expert on the subject – after all you’re applying to university so you can learn more and train for the role you want after you graduate.
-But what they will be expecting to hear from you is a sincere explanation for why you want to pursue the career path you’re on; some people are driven by a vocation while others may experience life events that trigger their interest.
+One thing to remember is that the admissions tutor isn’t expecting you to be an expert on the subject – after all, you’re applying to university so you can learn more and train for the role you want after you graduate.
+But what they will be expecting to hear from you is a sincere explanation for why you want to pursue the career path you’re on.
+Some people are driven by a vocation while others may experience life events that trigger their interest.
 It may simply be that you enjoy particular subjects at school and can see yourself working in a related sector.
 Whatever your motivation, make sure you demonstrate your understanding of the role as well as your enthusiasm.

-One extra tip here – if you’re applying for two different courses/roles, consider writing a second personal statement and sending it to the admissions department at the university you are applying to – make sure to include your UCAS application number and your full name so that the team can match your second personal statement to your application.
+One extra tip here – if you’re applying for two different courses/roles, consider writing a second personal statement and sending it to the admissions department at the university you are applying to.
+Make sure to include your UCAS application number and your full name so that the team can match your second personal statement to your application.

 3. Keep up to date with current affairs